The “B” Word

 This article is part 1 in a series on author branding.

 If you read many books or blog posts about how to succeed as an author, you’ll eventually run into what Randy Ingermanson calls “The B Word” in his Advanced Fiction Writing Newsletter.

-That word is Branding, something formerly associated with pressing red-hot metal against cattle’s hindquarters, but branding has evolved into a marketing tool now associated with large companies like Apple, Nike, Coca-Cola and such.
+That word is Branding, something formerly associated with pressing red-hot metal against cattle’s hindquarters.
+But branding has evolved into a marketing tool that most people associate with large companies like Apple, Nike, Coca-Cola and such.
 Branding doesn’t just apply to companies anymore.
-Products and even individuals can have brands too.
+Products and even individuals can have brands, too.

 You don’t really have full control over your brand, but you do have influence.
 There are tons of books and websites out there that can help you discover and establish your own brand.
 But it isn’t rocket science.
 This series of blog posts will outline aspects, benefits and tactics of branding that you can use to improve your career as an author.

 What Is A Brand?

 - “The perceived emotional corporate image as a whole“

 - “…what your company stands for and what it is known for“

 - “The identity of a specific product, service, or business.“

 - The “promise” your product/company/self makes to the customer